Minneapolis – St. Paul Landscape Architects

 What is your favorite part of being a landscape architect?

 I love shaping a space to make it comfortable for people.
-Landscape Architects study the elements that make an outdoor space, like the boundaries, the canopy over your head, the proportions, the heights and the surfaces.
-My primary goal is to make a space that just feels “right.”
+Landscape Architects study the elements that make an outdoor space, like the boundaries, the canopy over your head, the proportions, the heights, and the surfaces.
+My primary goal is to create a space that feels “right.”

 What was the most challenging part of your training?

-We studied a lot of drainage and grading, as well as construction documentation.
-Landscape Architects are licensed by the State to protect public safety, so we need to understand how to prevent water problems, how to build stairs, ramps, decks and patios within safety codes, and how to design creative drainage solutions.
+We studied a lot of drainage, grading, and construction documentation.
+Landscape Architects are licensed by the State to protect public safety, so we need to understand how to prevent water problems, how to build stairs, ramps, decks, and patios within safety codes, and how to design creative drainage solutions.
 This is the mathematical part of the study.

 Justin Dorschied is an avid fan of all things Wisconsin and enjoys canoeing, trout fishing, and volleyball.
-He has worked in the landscape industry since 2001, as has been a licensed landscape architect as of February 2015.
+He has worked in the landscape industry since 2001 and has been a licensed landscape architect since February 2015.

 What is your favorite part of being a landscape architect?